-Capital assets: Purchases of land, buildings and equipment are stated at cost, if purchased, or fair value at the date of donation, if donated.
+Capital assets: Purchases of land, buildings and equipment are stated at cost, if purchased, or acquisition value at the date of donation, if donated.
 Assets under lease obligation are depreciated over the shorter of the lease term or their respective estimated useful lives, unless the District intends to purchase the asset at the end of the lease term in which case they are depreciated over the useful lives of the assets.
-Amortization on assets under leases is included with depreciation expense on owned capital assets.
 Depreciation is provided using the straight-line method, half-year convention, over the estimated useful life of each class of depreciable assets.
 The depreciable lives of capital assets for financial statement purposes are as follows:

 Life

--
+10-20 years

-Land improvements 10-20 years
+10-40 years

-Buildings and improvements 10-40 years
+5-20 years

-Fixed equipment 5-20 years
+3-15 years

 Major movable equipment 3-15 years

 Capital assets are reviewed for impairment when events or changes in circumstances suggest that the service utility of the capital asset may have significantly and unexpectedly declined.
-No asset impairment charges were recorded in 2023.
+No asset impairment